Mingtiandi

 Melbourne’s beleaguered commercial property market is showing signs of recovery, with the Victoria capital recording what is said to be its biggest office deal so far this year with a reported A$185 million ($131 million) sale of a property in the inner suburb of Toorak.

-Melbourne developer Vicland Property Group sold St Germain, a 12-storey mixed-use complex which received a 2024 Victorian Architecture Awards commendation for its design, to Spotlight Property Group, the real estate arm of Aussie retail giant Spotlight Group Holdings, after the 2023-built project had hit the market last May at a guide price of A$200 million.
+Melbourne developer Vicland Property Group sold St Germain, a 12-storey mixed-use complex that received a 2024 Victorian Architecture Awards commendation for its design, to Spotlight Property Group, the real estate arm of Aussie retail giant Spotlight Group Holdings, after the 2023-built project had hit the market last May at a guide price of A$200 million.

 The sale of the Grade A development comes as deal volume in Melbourne’s office segment climbed 14 percent to A$1.8 billion in 2025 after a 9 percent drop the previous year, according to MSCI’s Australia Capital Trends report.